robashton/blog/input/pages/OMeta OData ODear - polishing it off/content.markdown

 - The tests are brittle *because* and this is how you'd improve them
 - The model probably isn't that easy to consume, and will need changing, which will mean the tests need changing, *sorry*

-With this said and done, I've decided the final bit of work I can do is to run some fuzzy testing against the parser and start trying to make it *really* complete, as this is a harder problem. (and maybe I can refactor the tests as I do this, so I only leave one problem..):w o
+With this said and done, I've decided the final bit of work I can do is to run some fuzzy testing against the parser and start trying to make it *really* complete, as this is a harder problem. (and maybe I can refactor the tests as I do this, so I only leave one problem for them to sort out)

 **Fuzzy testing**